Gui-Yom/turbo-metrics/README.md

 ## Planned

+- Move cuda bindings and cuda-npp into its own repository.
+It's easier to develop in-tree for now.
-- Scene detection for AV1 using CUDA
+- Scene detection for AV1 using CUDA (adapting rav1e scene detection on the gpu)
 - Intel hardware decoding
 - Vulkan video decoding
 - ssimulacra2 on WebGPU or vulkan (not locked to CUDA)